 Adding to this, construction projects involve a large number of risk factors that might hinder the development process if not identified earlier.
 Therefore, contractors must ask the teams working on projects to locate any budget cuts, probability of change orders, and unforeseen conditions related to weather or site.
 Doing so can help contractors to mitigate risks and stick with the planning process.

 To make a project successful, it’s best you have a well-thought-out contingency plan.
 Construction software can assist you in giving meaningful insights and make the decision-making process easier.

 4.Working On The Design

 After the process for developing the project is streamlined, the design process could be started immediately.
-This may involve the use of advanced BIM tools and other techniques for working on the design while using a cloud-based integrated construction project management software for quick sharing of documents/drawings with teams.
+This may involve the use of advanced building information modeling (BIM) tools and other techniques for working on the design while using a cloud-based integrated construction project management software for quick sharing of documents/drawings with teams.

-Moreover, working on the design process allows teams to make all the necessary adjustments that are essential to cover jurisdictional requirements or achieving the project scope while allowing better ROI.
+All in all, it is timely delivery, overall quality of the building, and reduction in cost that matters a lot at this stage.
+Moreover, working on the design process allows teams to make all the necessary adjustments that are essential to cover jurisdictional requirements or achieving the project scope while allowing a better return on investment ( ROI).

 5. Finalization of Bids

 On the final review of the scope, process, and design documents by the teams, the documents can be simply submitted to the local jurisdiction in order to get permission to construct.
 This process involves plan checks as well as corrections with respect to construction codes for making essential changes to the finalized documents.

 When done, the entire data is sent from construction firms to general contractors, subcontractors, and other parties involved to bid on the specific work.
 This process is meant to identify any discrepancies in the process and is usually done by getting a contractor on board at the early stages of the project planning.
 It is done with the intention to mitigate issues that might appear during the construction period.